 Flexible workspace is giving businesses of every size the freedom to act fast and make better decisions.
 A firm wanting to open a new division or department can do so immediately, secure in the knowledge that essential IT and front-of-house administrative matters are taken care of by the workspace provider.
 New teams can simply turn-up, plug-in and focus immediately on core tasks, with no wait for leasing negotiations or re-location logistics.

-A recent Regus survey of business professionals outlines the importance placed on flexibility.
+A recent Regus survey of business professionals outlines the importance placed on a flexible workspace.
 When faced with two similar jobs, nine in ten professionals would select the one offering flexible working and half of respondents agreed they would ‘actively change job’ if one with more flexible working was offered.

 Unlike previous generations, workplace flexibility is no longer regarded as a perk – rather, it is expected.
 By positioning themselves in a more agile fashion, businesses can cast their recruitment net wider – location no longer being a handicap to securing the best employees.